jackfranklin/half-stack-webpack/slides/presentation.md

 ## Lazy loading: not a silver bullet

-But when you do want it, Webpack makes it easy :)
+But when you do want it, webpack makes it easy :)

 ---

 ## Bonus: dead code elimination

-Webpack 2 can parse ES2015 modules, that is:
+webpack 2 can parse ES2015 modules, that is:

 ```js
 import { x } from './y'